GoodEnoughApp/GoodEnoughScheduler/README.md

 ## 🚀 Run:
 To run the project you need the following:

+**Note: You will need an .env file to make sure all the configurations are in place to run the application.**

-Note: You will need to first install all the dependencies by running this command:
+You will need to install all the dependencies by running this command:

     $ npm ci

-Then you will need a .env file to make sure all the configurations are in place.
 Run the application using the following command:

     $ npm start

-**You will need an .env file to make sure all the configurations are in place to run the application.**

 ## 📋 Structure: